Center for Data Analytics

 Teaching is central to CDAs activities, and the students are offered a modern and exciting education in Statistics, Econometrics, and Data Science.
 Parts of our research is integrated in the teaching, and the practical importance of statistics, econometrics and data science, using authentic examples, is emphasized.

 CDA offers a stimulating and exciting research environment, and examples of current research topics are (most of them are part of research projects with external funding):

-Forecasting; Business Forecasting; Predictive Analytics; Algorithms for Text and Number Analysis; Consumer Behavior in News Media; Applied and Theoretical Econometrics; Quality of Data; Discrete Events Stochastic Simulation; Measuring Customer Satisfaction, Loyalty and CSR
+Text and Number Analysis; Consumer Behavior in News Media; Applied and Theoretical Econometrics; Quality of Data; Discrete Events Stochastic Simulation; Measuring Customer Satisfaction, Loyalty and CSR

 CDA are also running several research projects (see the link on left-hand side), and has several research collaborations with other institutions as well as with the Swedish industry (including commissioned).
 CDA seeks continuously for new collaborations and joint projects.

 As a research engine for CDA, the Center for Forecasting and Data Analytics (CFDA) is started (see the link on left-hand side).
 CFDA is a center at the Stockholm School of Economics Institute for Research (SIR).

 CDA has an excellent record of research, with publications in journals such as (example publications can be found via the link on left-hand side):